 - 1. Mix the butter, sugar, ground almonds, egg yolks, and vanilla extract in a food processor until combined.
 Cover and refrigerate until chilled.

 - 2. Preheat the oven to 400°F (200°C).
 Place a baking sheet in the oven to heat.

 - 3. Place a couple sheets of parchment paper or aluminum foil on another baking sheet and place the puff pastry on top.
-Using a sharp knife or pizza wheel, trim the edges of the puff pastry to form a neat rectangle (this ensures the edges rise evenly) and lightly score a 1/2-inch border around the edge of the sheet of puff pastry, being careful not to cut right through the pastry.
-Prick the entire surface of the pastry with a fork.
+You may wish to run a rolling pin over the pastry to minimize the crease lines.
+Using a sharp knife or pizza wheel, trim the edges of the puff pastry to form a neat rectangle or square (this ensures the edges rise evenly).
+Lightly score a 1/2-inch border around the edge of the puff pastry sheet, being careful not to cut completely through the pastry.
+Prick the entire pastry surface with a fork.

-- 4. Lightly brush the pastry with the egg yolk and spread the frangipane evenly over the scored section of pastry.
+- 4. Lightly brush the pastry with the egg yolk and spread the frangipane evenly over the pricked but not scored pastry.
 Place the cherries, cut side up, in a single layer on the frangipane.
 Using the edges of the sheets of parchment or foil as handles, carefully transfer the tart and the parchment or foil to the hot baking sheet and bake for 15 minutes.
 Sprinkle with sugar and bake 5 to 10 minutes more, until the sides of the pastry are golden and puffed.
+Let cool slightly.

 Hungry for more?
 Chow down on these: